 Home Buyers Report

-In addition Leys Longden and Co will, in certain circumstances, carry out a Quick / Summary Survey.
+In addition Leys Longden and Co will, in certain circumstances, carry out a Quick or Summary Survey.

-As part of any instruction we always discuss the property/instruction with you before we inspect, as single persons, families, professional couples, retired and buy to let investments all have different agendas.
+As part of any instruction we always discuss the property instruction with you before we inspect, as single persons, families, professional couples, retired and buy to let investmentors all have different agendas.

 A Home Buyers Report is a survey providing advice on the condition of the property in a specified "boxed" RICS report format averaging 40 to 45 pages.

-Due to the "boxed" report format it is only suitable for straightforward properties of low to mid range in value, and does not allow the surveyor to report on or give advice on issues outside the specified format.
+However, due to this format, this report is only suitable for straightforward properties of low to mid range in value, and does not allow the surveyor to report on or give advice on issues outside the specified format.

-Quick/Summary Surveys are intended for use where a residential property is either
+These are intended for use as a quick overview for example where a residential property is;

-The object is to identify principle problems and areas of concern typically with very broad guidance on defects, cost, planning, legal and building regulation issues.
+The object is to identify principle problems and areas of concern typically with very broad guidance on defects, costs, planning, legal and building regulation issues.

-Such surveys will not identify all defects and is not a substitute for a Building Survey inspecting and reporting upon reflection about defects and discussing their effect in a written formal manner.
+Such surveys will not necessarily identify all defects and they are not a substitute for a Building Survey inspecting and reporting upon reflection about defects and discussing their effect in a written formal manner.

 We would expect to meet you at the property and reports to clients will usually be verbal, with a short follow up letter on the principle issues.